 - Division of Gynecologic Surgery.
 Includes seven board-certified gynecologic oncologists, offering highly skilled, state-of-the-art care for women with cancers of the female reproductive tract and four pelvic and reconstructive surgery specialists (urogynecologists).

 Department of Oncology

 The Department of Oncology at Mayo Clinic has one of the largest, most comprehensive cancer diagnosis and treatment programs in the world.
 It is closely aligned with the Mayo Clinic Cancer Center, a National Cancer Institute-designated comprehensive cancer center.
 Mayo Clinic Cancer Center ranks in the top tier of cancer centers in the United States for cancer research, clinical treatment and education.

-Each year, more than 13,000 people are diagnosed with more than 200 different types of cancer and receive treatment through the department, which includes more than 50 oncologists.
+Each year, more than 12,000 people are diagnosed with more than 200 different types of cancer and receive treatment through the department, which includes more than 50 oncologists.